poloclub/argo-scholar/tutorial.md

-# Argo Scholar Tutorial with the CORD-19 Dataset
+# Argo Scholar Tutorial with Apolo Paper

 This tutorial assumes that you have already completed [the Quick Start Guide](quickstart.md).
 In addition to the quick start, this tutorial covers: